-Helpful advice selecting and buying binoculars for young observers
+Helpful advice about selecting and buying binoculars for young observers

 If you’re traveling with kids or just going for a walk in the park, looking through a pair of binoculars with an ergonomic design for younger children’s small hands and faces can be a great eye-opening experience.
 A pair of colorful, durable compact binoculars designed for kids can cost less than $30.
 Using binoculars encourages kids to explore nature and the environment around them up close as a whole new world unfolds.
-Here are suggestions for choosing binoculars for kids.
+Encourage curiosity in kids with binoculars and choose them based on features designed for them.
+That is with little hands and safety in mind.

 Features to consider

 Binoculars are marked with two numbers identifying their magnification and light gathering ability.
 For an adult a popular general-purpose binoculars could be rated 8X42.
 The first number displays the ability of the binocular to enlarge faraway objects, 8 times in this case is its magnification power.
 The second number is its objective lens diameter.
 The larger this number is, the more light the binoculars can gather so they perform better in low light.

 Kids’ binoculars are typically in the range of 8X21 which means that it has 8 times magnification power and the 21 indicates the object lenses are 21mm in diameter.

 If you can borrow a pair of kid’s binoculars or find a sporting goods store that sells binoculars for kids, take a test drive.
 Kids love to experiment so let them hold the binoculars and operate the focusing wheel.
 If you can, ask for advice from a salesperson about how to hold and adjust them.
 If you’re shopping online, have your child participate in choosing them.
 Internet shopping can be fun and when you both decide on a pair and push the order button, there’s always the anticipation for the binosto arrive.

 Choose high quality binoculars that you can afford, but remember as kids grow they’ll need different field glasses that adjust to their size and interest.